 “This is a significant milestone for both the Agnew gold mine and the broader Gold Fields Group, demonstrating our ongoing commitment to strengthening our energy security, optimising energy costs and reducing our carbon footprint through the adoption of new technologies.

 “We are hopeful that this will also enable other companies to consider the options for decarbonising their operations.”

 Minister Johnston congratulated EDL and Gold Fields for their collaborative work in completing stage one of this innovative project.

 “The McGowan Government is supportive of mining and resources companies that are embracing renewable energy solutions, particularly when it helps reduce their carbon emissions.

 “This innovative, Australia-first project is setting the standard for mine sites throughout Western Australia.”

 The second stage of the project, which includes 18MW wind generation, a 13MW battery and an advanced micro-grid control system, is currently under construction and due to be completed in mid-2020.
 It has the backing of the Australian Renewable Energy Agency (ARENA) with a recoupable AU$13.5 million contribution to the construction cost of the project.

 Once completed, the Agnew Hybrid Renewable Project will be the first to utilise wind generation as part of a large hybrid microgrid in the Australian mining sector.

 It will have a total installed generation capacity of 54MW, with renewables providing over 50% of the Agnew gold mine’s power requirements, with the potential to increase this further by adopting innovative operational practices such as the dynamic load shedding, renewables forecasting and load control management.

-Pictured left to right: EDL CEO James Harman, Gold Fields Executive Vice President Stuart Mathews and Minister Bill Johnston.
+Main banner (L to R): EDL CEO James Harman, Gold Fields Executive Vice President Stuart Mathews and Minister Bill Johnston.